rodrigogalhardo/qsystem-from-evandro-crr/README.md

 # QSystem
-A quantum computation simulator for Python.
+A quantum computing simulator for Python.

 Seed the [wiki](https://gitlab.com/evandro-crr/qsystem/wikis/home) for documentation.